tinygo-org/bluetooth/README.md

 ### Adafruit "Bluefruit" boards

-The line of "Bluefruit" boards created by Adafruit already have the SoftDevice firmware pre-installed.
+The line of "Bluefruit" boards created by Adafruit already have the SoftDevice firmware pre-loaded.
 This means you can use TinyGo and the Go Bluetooth package without any additional steps required.
 Supported Adafruit boards include:

 * [Adafruit Circuit Playground Bluefruit](https://www.adafruit.com/product/4333)
 * [Adafruit CLUE Alpha](https://www.adafruit.com/product/4500)